CouscousPHP/Couscous/docs/getting-started.md

 $ curl -OS http://couscous.io/couscous.phar
 ```

+**Please note that as Github is using a DDOS protection system, if using CURL fails, just manually download the phar file.**

 If you want to run `couscous` instead of `php couscous.phar`, move it to `/usr/local/bin`:

 ```bash